 Waiting for your puppy

-Once you have selected a reputable breeder it’s time to get ready for your new puppy.
+After you have selected a reputable breeder it’s time to get ready for your new puppy.
 Life with a new puppy is much easier if you have everything you need before bringing them home.
 Take a look at the 7 essentials you need to care for your puppy in our post What You Need for a New Puppy